33ronak/10-bit_DAC-sky130/README.md

 ## Theory

 Almost all the signals that exist in the nature and the physical phenomena associated with them are all analog signal.
 The digital systems can not interpret these analog signal as they are made of binary and can only process the digital signals fed to these systems.
-Thus there is a need of a digital system that can convert an analog signal into a digital signal for the processing bt intended digital system.
+Thus there is a need of a digital system that can convert an analog signal into a digital signal for the processing by the intended digital system.
 The analog input signals are converted to digital signals using an Analog-to-Digital Converters (ADC).
 As the converted analog signal to the digital signal is processed by a digital system like Logic Gates, Microcontrollers or Microprocessors etc., after the processing of the digital signal by the digital system, it would be required to send back the signal into an analog form to interact with the natures physical phenom and to do that there is a need of a Digital-to-Analog-Converter(DAC).

 ![Block Diagram DAC](https://github.com/33ronak/10-bit_DAC-sky130/blob/main/IMAGES/Block-Diagram.png?raw=true)